 The movie of 1997 (actually due to its December release, the movie of 1998).
 The most expensive movie yet made at the time and fraught with problems throughout the shoot, it was predicted for months to wind up a critical and commercial disaster.
 When people actually SAW the film, however, it was suddenly a very different situation.
-Titanic was a darling of most critics and audiences, a massive commercial splash (spending a staggering 15 consecutive weeks at #1 in the U.S. eventually becoming the highest grossing movie of all time and first to break the billion-dollar box office mark), won a record-tying 11 Oscars including Best Picture, and catapulted Leonardo DiCaprio and Kate Winslet to superstardom.
+Titanic was a darling of most critics and audiences, a massive commercial splash (spending a staggering 15 consecutive weeks at #1 in the U.S., and eventually becoming the highest grossing movie of all time as well as the first to break the billion-dollar box office mark), won a record-tying 11 Oscars including Best Picture, and catapulted Leonardo DiCaprio and Kate Winslet to superstardom.
 Like most pop culture phenomena, it also prompted the proportional amount of backlash as well as quickly becoming a source of many Stock Parodies.
 Unadjusted for inflation, it's the now second-highest-grossing movie ever, beaten out by Cameron's own Avatar.
-(If you adjust for inflation, Titanic drops six slots, but even so it's still one of the highest-grossing films ever - the seventh, in fact!)
-In all likelihood, Cameron now has enough money to raise the Titanic and fire it toward Pandora.In case you don't remember '97 (or if you were living in a cave at the time), Titanic tells the story, in Flashback, of the two fictional Star-Crossed Lovers Jack Dawson and Rose DeWitt Bukater.
+(If you adjust for inflation, Titanic drops six slots, but even so it's still one of the highest-grossing films ever — the seventh, in fact!)
+In all likelihood, Cameron now has enough money to raise the Titanic and fire it toward Pandora.In case you don't remember '98 (or if you were living in a cave at the time), Titanic tells the story, in Flashback, of the two fictional Star-Crossed Lovers Jack Dawson and Rose DeWitt Bukater.
 Unfortunately, they both happen to be aboard the ill-fated ocean liner of the title, which, as we all know, struck an iceberg and sank on its maiden voyage in 1912.
-There's also a Love Triangle involving Rose's evil Disposable Fiancé Caledon "Cal" Hockley, who decides the best solution is to literally Murder the Hypotenuse, Jumping Off the Slippery Slope in the process.
+There's also a Love Triangle involving Rose's evil Disposable FiancÚ Caledon "Cal" Hockley, who decides the best solution is to literally Murder the Hypotenuse, Jumping Off the Slippery Slope in the process.
 This more-or-less leads to the film's Bittersweet Ending.Launched the A-list careers of Leonardo DiCaprio and Kate Winslet.The film was rereleased in theatres in April 4th, 2012 in 3D, ten days before the 100th anniversary of the Titanic's sinking.

 This film provides examples of: